maormagori/maormagori/README.md

 💼 I am currently working as a Software Engineer at [Forter](https://github.com/forter).

-📖 I'm studying Computer Science at the Israeli Open University.

 📍 I'm located in Isreal and speak fluent Hebrew and English ☺️

 ### 🖥️ My field of expertise includes: